bazelbuild/continuous-integration/buildkite/README.md

 Bazel accepts contributions via pull requests.
-Contributions by members of the [bazelbuild] organisation as well as members of individual repositories (i.e. rule maintainers) are whitelisted automatically will immediately be build and tested on [Buildkite].
+Contributions by members of the [bazelbuild] organisation as well as members of individual repositories (i.e. rule maintainers) are whitelisted automatically and will immediately be build and tested on [Buildkite].

-An external contribution first needs to be verified by a project member and these contributions will display a pending status named *Verify Pull Request*.
+An external contribution, however, first needs to be verified by a project member and therefore will display a pending status named *Verify Pull Request*.

 ![status verify pull request]